Bee Gees: Saturday Night Fever and Spirits Having Flown

 Fuelled by the film's success, the soundtrack broke multiple industry records, becoming the highest-selling album in recording history to that point.
 With more than 40 million copies sold, Saturday Night Fever is among music's top five best selling soundtrack albums.
 As of 2010, it is calculated as the fourth highest-selling album worldwide.

 In March 1978, the Bee Gees held the top two positions on the US charts with "Night Fever" and "Stayin' Alive", the first time this had happened since the Beatles.
 On the US Billboard Hot 100 chart for 25 March 1978, five songs written by the Gibbs were in the US top 10 at the same time: "Night Fever", "Stayin' Alive", "If I Can't Have You", "Emotion" and "Love Is Thicker Than Water".
 Such chart dominance had not been seen since April 1964, when the Beatles had all five of the top five American singles.
 Barry Gibb became the only songwriter to have four consecutive number-one hits in the US, breaking the John Lennon and Paul McCartney 1964 record.
 These songs were "Stayin' Alive", "Love Is Thicker Than Water", "Night Fever" and "If I Can't Have You".

 The Bee Gees won five Grammy Awards for Saturday Night Fever over two years: Album of the Year, Producer of the Year (with Albhy Galuten and Karl Richardson), two awards for Best Pop Performance by a Duo or Group with Vocals (one in 1978 for "How Deep Is Your Love" and one in 1979 for "Stayin' Alive"), and Best Vocal Arrangement for Two or More Voices for "Stayin' Alive".

 During this era, Barry and Robin also wrote "Emotion" for an old friend, Australian vocalist Samantha Sang, who made it a top 10 hit, with the Bee Gees singing backing vocals.
 Barry also wrote the title song to the film version of the Broadway musical Grease for Frankie Valli to perform, which went to No. 1.

 The Bee Gees also co-starred with Peter Frampton in Robert Stigwood's film Sgt.
 Pepper's Lonely Hearts Club Band (1978), loosely inspired by the classic 1967 album by the Beatles.
 The movie had been heavily promoted prior to release and was expected to enjoy great commercial success.
 However, it was savaged by film critics as a disjointed mess and ignored by the public.
-Though some of its tracks charted, the soundtrack too was a high-profile flop.
+The soundtrack charted top five in the U.S., but only top 38 in Britain.
 The single "Oh!
 Darling", credited to Robin Gibb, reached No. 15 in the US.